Harrison Mule Days

 Competitors, with a partner, ride together to one end of the ring, switch riding positions with their partner, and return to the finish line.
 Fastest time wins.

-Race your mule down the ring to the bat.
-Dismount and spin around the bat a set number of times.
+Race your mule down the ring to the basket of clothing.
+Dismount and quickly get dressed in oversize clothing.
 Mount up and race back to the start line.
 Fastest time wins.

 Animal Dress-Up